-For the most vulnerable students, regular attendance is also an important protective factor and the best opportunity for needs to be identified and support provided.
+Children missing education can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse and child sexual and criminal exploitation.
+For the most vulnerable students, regular attendance is an important protective factor and the best opportunity for needs to be identified and support provided.

+Poor attendance is habitual, therefore prevention and early intervention is crucial.
+Absence is a symptom and improving student's attendance is part of improving the student's overall welfare.
 Individual students' barriers to attendance, however, often go far beyond the school gates.
-Persistent absence is almost always a symptom of wider issues in a student's life, and barriers to attendance are often specific to local contexts.
+Persistent, prolongued and/or unexplained absence is almost always a symptom of wider issues in a student's life, and barriers to attendance are often specific to local contexts.